IHE/RAD.IMR/input/pagecontent/volume-1.md

 Report Creators encode diagnostic reports with multimedia content for a service request.

+Note that how the Report Creator receives the multimedia content is out of scope for this release of IMR.

 #### XX.1.1.2 Report Repository <a name="Report Repository"> </a>

-Report Repositories store multimedia report.
+Report Repositories store multimedia reports and return them to Report Reader upon requests.

 #### XX.1.1.3 Report Reader <a name="Report Reader"> </a>